 For the poorest children in the slums, education gradually becomes less and less of a priority as schools are unreliable, overcrowded and uninspiring.
 Over 50% of students drop out by the time they are 11 years old.

 Since then, many more have followed and in 2009 we celebrated again as our students began to graduate from college – another first for the community.
 As we see results like this we are inspired to replicate this educational model by starting more projects in more communities.
-In 2013, we employed our first alumni as a member of staff.
-Today we have a team of 20 staff who are all local Christians with experience and knowledge of the specific needs of our students.
+In 2013, we employed our first alumni as a member of our staff.
+Today we have a team of over 20 staff who are all local Christians with experience and knowledge of the specific needs of our students.

-CBC also provides counseling for parents, food parcels, evangelical outreach, bible studies and special events throughout the year.
+CBC provides counseling for parents, food parcels, evangelical outreach, bible studies and special events throughout the year.